kraken-tech/django-integrity/README.md

 # Django Integrity

-Django Integrity contains tools for controlling deferred constraints and handling IntegrityErrors in Django projects which use PostgreSQL.
+Django Integrity contains tools for controlling deferred constraints and handling `IntegrityError`s in Django projects which use PostgreSQL.

 ## Supported dependencies